lutechsource/MiSTerStuff/RetroShooter/readme.md

   * If you experience further calibration issues, you may need to calibrate your light gun in Windows.
 * Enjoy your game!

+## **Atari Sega Master System Core**

+> [!WARNING]
+> I couldn't get the Sega Master System cores to calibrate properly at all.
+However, if you may be more successful, so I still provided the instructions.

+* Bring up core menu.
+* Go to **Define Atari SMS buttons.** Below are what buttons pertain to what light gun controls.
+  * SMS Fire1: Lightgun trigger
+* Now Go to **Input** option in the main core menu and use these settings
+  * **Gun Control:** Joy1 or Joy2.
+    * Depends what player you light gun was set to when you loaded the core
+  * **Gun Fire:** Joy
+  * **Gun Port:** Port1 or Port2
+    * Depends what player you light gun was set to when you loaded the core
+  * **Cross:** Your crosshair preference.
+* Load a lightgun game
+  * Calibrate the gun for the core.
+Bring up the core menu and press **F10** on your keyboard.
+Follow the calibration instructions.
+    * Calibrate to the viewable 4:3 area of the core screen.
+NOT the entire size of a 16:9 screen.
+A game screen that has no black will make this easier.
+  * You might need to change the **Gun Control** setting if the lightgun isn’t working.
+If it’s at **Joy1** then change it to **Joy2** or vice versa.
+  * You may also need to calibrate using a games built-in calibration tool
+  * If you experience further calibration issues, you may need to calibrate your light gun in Windows.
+* Enjoy your game!

 ## **SNES Core**

 * Bring up core menu.